ntrThanh/detection-license-plate/README.md

 ![Example](assets/image/image_3.png)

-## Project limitations
+## Project Status

-- Dataset is not perfect to train so model has overfitting.
-- I have many mistakes, It is make plane, resize image, setup data is so bad and more..
-- Only detect license plate with background is white and character is black (I will fix it in the future).
+All previously existing issues in the project have been resolved.
+The dataset has been improved, preprocessing has been corrected, and the detection–classification pipeline has been fully refined.
+The model now performs robustly on various types of license plates and diverse backgrounds.

+## Improvements

+- Reworked and cleaned the entire dataset for better training quality.

+- Fixed all preprocessing steps including plane transformation, resizing, and data setup.

+- Retrained the detection and classification models to eliminate overfitting.

+- Model now supports multiple license plate styles, backgrounds, and lighting conditions.

+- Optimized the codebase to be cleaner, more stable, and easier to use or extend.

-## Future
+## Future Plans

-- I will retrain these model if i find new perfect dataset.
-- Clean this code, make it is useful, easy to use,..
-- Integrate into camera for enhance security, web api,..
+- Continue collecting and labeling more high-quality data to further improve accuracy.

+- Add more advanced features such as tracking, OCR enhancement, and multi-camera support.

+- Publish the project as a standalone module, API service, or camera-integrated security system.

+- Expand compatibility with web platforms, mobile apps, and IoT devices.

-- If you have idea, please tell me via email: **nguyentrongthanh672@gmail.com**.
+- If you have any ideas or contributions, feel free to contact me at: nguyentrongthanh672@gmail.com

 ## Reference